 Frauds and Scams

-If you have fallen victim to a scammer remember these five important tips:
+If you have fallen victim to a scammer remember these five important STEPS:

 Contact your bank.
 If you think you are a victim of identity theft or account fraud you need to call your bank immediately and tell them what happened.
 The bank should have a fraud department and you can ask them to monitor your account for unusual activity.
 You can also ask them if it is necessary for you to close out your current accounts and open new ones.
 You can also refer to our IdentityTheft Prevention page here for more information.

-Contact the Fraud Department of the Three Major Credit Bureaus.
+Contact the fraud departments of the three major credit bureaus.
 Place a fraud alert on your credit files.
 This will require credit agencies to contact you before opening any new accounts or making changes to your current accounts.

 Remember!
-Keep a typed or written log of all conversations you have with law enforcement, your bank and the credit agencies.
+Keep a typed or written log of all conversations you have with the scammers, your bank, the credit agencies, and law enforcement.
 Include the date and time of when you had a conversation, who you spoke with (person's name and extension number if applicable), the phone number you contacted and the information you provided.